The original Little Sister concept is based on a chambered body design.

 Once the chamber is routed and sanded, the maple top is then glued onto the body.

-A solid-body Step Sister will deliver a firmer, bolder tone, with stronger fundamental notes, and a more focused tone that will cut through the mix.
-The dynamic response will also be faster, with a more evident attack, if compared to the original chambered body Step Sister.
-A solid-body guitar will also have a slightly higher threshold of ‘stage volume before feedback,' therefore will be easier to manage in loud playing environments.
+A solid-body Step Sister will deliver a firmer, bolder tone, with stronger fundamental notes, and a more focused timbre that will cut through the mix.
+The dynamic response will also be faster, with a more evident attack, compared to the original chambered body Step Sister.
+A solid-body guitar will also have a slightly higher threshold of ‘stage volume before feedback,' and therefore will be easier to manage in loud playing environments.

 To sum up, a chambered body guitar will have a richer, softer and more complex sound quality, and a solid body will have more punch, attack, and focus.
-A chambered body will enrich your fingerstyle playing, your clean, jazzy, bluesy chords, and lead lines, up to some seriously driving classic rock.
+A chambered body will enrich your fingerstyle playing, your clean, jazzy, bluesy chords and lead lines, up to some seriously driving classic rock.